feridunAKYOL/Driving-Licence-App/development-strategy.md

 - user can enroll for test
 - user can take exam
 - user can write comment/questions/feedback
+- user writes comment and confirms the comment for display
+- user can view test result
+- update profile(optional)
+- user can logged out

 ## 8. User Story: Admin Page